wazuh/wazuh-documentation/source/deploying_with_puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-server-class.rst

 $ossec_extra_rules_config
   To use it, after enabling the Wazuh ruleset (either manually or via the automated script), take a look at the changes made to the ossec.conf file.

-  You will need to put these same changes into the "$ossec_extra_rules_config" array parameter when calling the ossec::server class.
+  You will need to put these same changes into the "$ossec_extra_rules_config" array parameter when calling the wazuh::server class.

 $ossec_email_maxperhour
   Global Configuration with maximum number of emails per hour.